mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Madjiyb was drawn to the deep scar that ran along Caldos’ equator.
 This massive crag, nearly encircling the planet, was named the Valles Caldos.
-Its average depth was five kilometres but it ran as deep as 10 kilometres in some places.
+Its average depth was five kilometers but it ran as deep as 10 kilometers in some places.
 The Valles’ tributary canyons run north and south like stitches along the edge of a great gash.

 Madjiyb had been a belter by trade, making her fortune mining the